 Gamma rays from distant galaxies called blazars interact with starlight as they travel across the universe.
 As shown in this video, those reaching the Fermi Gamma-ray Space Telescope can help scientists learn about the history of star formation throughout the cosmos.
 Credit: NASA’s Goddard Space Flight Center

-One of the main goals of the Fermi mission, which celebrated its 10th anniversary in orbit this year, was to assess the extragalactic background light (EBL), a cosmic fog composed of all the ultraviolet, visible and infrared light stars have created over the universe’s history.
+One of the main goals of the Fermi mission, which celebrated its 10th anniversary in orbit this year, was to assess the extragalactic background light (EBL), a cosmic fog composed of all the ultraviolet, visible, and infrared light stars have created over the universe’s history.
 Because starlight continues to travel across the cosmos long after its sources have burned out, measuring the EBL allows astronomers to study stellar formation and evolution separately from the stars themselves.

 “This is an independent confirmation of previous measurements of star-formation rates,” said David Thompson, Fermi’s deputy project scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “In astronomy, when two completely independent methods give the same answer, that usually means we’re doing something right.
 In this case we’re measuring star formation without looking at stars at all but by observing gamma rays that have traveled across the cosmos.”

 Gamma rays are the highest-energy form of light.
 They are so energetic, in fact, that their interactions with starlight have unusual consequences.
-“When the right frequencies of light collide, they can convert into matter through Albert Einstein’s famous equation E=mc2,” said co-author Alberto Dominguez, an astrophysicist at Complutense University of Madrid.
+“When the right frequencies of light collide, they can convert into matter through Albert Einstein’s famous equation E=mc2,” said co-author Alberto Dominguez, an astrophysicist at the Complutense University of Madrid.

-The collision between a high-energy gamma ray and infrared light, for example, transforms the energy into a pair of particles, an electron and its antimatter counterpart, a positron.
+The collision between a high-energy gamma ray and infrared light, for example, transforms the energy into a pair of particles, an electron, and its antimatter counterpart, a positron.
 The same process occurs when medium-energy gamma rays interact with visible light, and low-energy gamma rays interact with ultraviolet light.
 Fermi’s ability to detect gamma rays across a wide range of energies makes it uniquely suited for mapping the EBL spectrum.
 Enough of these interactions occur over cosmic distances that the farther back scientists look, the more evident their effects become on gamma-ray sources, enabling a deep probe of the universe’s stellar content.

 The scientists, led by Vaidehi Paliya, a postdoctoral researcher in Ajello’s group at Clemson, examined gamma-ray signals from 739 blazars — galaxies with monster black holes at their centers — collected over nine years by Fermi’s Large Area Telescope (LAT).
 The measurement quintuples the number of blazars used in an earlier Fermi EBL analysis published in 2012 and includes new calculations of how the EBL builds over time, revealing the peak of star formation around 10 billion years ago.